Passing (gender): Passing as male

 For transgender men, drag kings, or any person trying to pass as male, this may include binding the breasts to create a flat-chested appearance, getting a short haircut, taking on a more masculine demeanor, and wearing masculine clothing.
-Baggy or loose clothing is usually preferred because it hides characteristics like breasts and rounded hips.
+Baggy or loose clothing is usually preferred because it hides characteristics such as breasts and rounded hips.

 Packing creates the appearance of having a penis through stuffing objects in one's crotch region.
 This appearance is sought out in order to pass while wearing varied clothing styles, particularly more revealing clothing, to achieve the appearance of a crotch protrusion, sometimes called a bulge.
 This is done on a daily basis for transgender men, sometimes for their entire lives; for other transgender men or cross-dressing women, packing is done on an as-needed basis for reasons including personal comfort and for drag performances.

 Types of packers include soft packers, stand-to-pee packers, 3-in-1 packers, and pack and plays.
 Soft packers serve only to create the look of a bulge, and stand-to-pee packers enable the wearer to urinate while standing.
 Pack and plays, otherwise known as 2-in-1 packers, serve the additional purpose of sexual use and 3-in-1 packers accommodate both sexual use and standing urination.
 Packers are held in place with tight underwear, harnesses, or fabric pouches with Velcro to adhere to underwear.
 Some prosthetic packers can stay in place using surgical glue as well.